 VRBO: VRBO property owners are also allowed to set their own cancellation policies, so it is important to read over the listing information carefully.

-Refunds are given in accordance with the property owner’s specific cancellation policy and allow for two types of refunds: partial or full.
+Refunds are given in accordance with the property owner’s specific cancellation policy based and are based on these 6 policy options: No refund, 60-day, 60/30 day, 30/14 day, 14/7 day, or a custom policy.

 Cancellations and refunds do not include the VRBO vacation rental service fee.